 This form of lymphoma is extremely rare.
 However, women who have or are considering breast implants should be aware of the potential problem and the increased risk of getting BIA-ALCL with textured implants and should consult a doctor to discuss the risks and benefits of the procedure.

-If you are experiencing any of the symptoms relating to BIA-ALCL or need additional information, please contact our Breast Care Center.
+If you are experiencing any of the symptoms relating to BIA-ALCL or need additional information, please contact the Magee-Women’s Breast Cancer Center.